arnabganguly/HDInsighthivemigration/UpgradeHiveMetastore.md

 ![https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p26.png](https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p26.png)

  4. In the restore blade choose the below values

+ - Select Source : *Point-in-time*
+ - Database name: *Assign a new db name**( I choose the name ag

 current date and time to get the most recent copy of the Hive Metastore.
 Click Ok to continue with creation of a copy